広告読み込み中…

 Conclusion

-Intestinal worms are a major problem for some dogs, especially puppies who can get them from their mother.
-Signs of infestation vary by worm species and can include a pot-bellied appearance, vomiting, diarrhea, dermatitis, poor coat condition, and eating habit changes.
-Treatment usually involves worming tablets, and sometimes a vet may use a worming injection.
-Featured Image Credit: MRAORAOR
+Intestinal worms are a common issue, especially in puppies, who can get them from their mothers.
+Signs vary by worm type but can include a pot-bellied appearance, vomiting, diarrhea, dermatitis, poor coat condition, and appetite changes.
+Treatment typically involves worming tablets or injections, with vets guiding the process to ensure effectiveness and rule out other health issues.

 Share